Derek Mahon: Biography

-At times expressing anti-establishment values, Mahon has described himself as, an ‘aesthete’ with a penchant ‘for left-wingery […] to which, perhaps naively, I adhere.’
+At times expressing anti-establishment values, Mahon has described himself as, an 'aesthete' with a penchant 'for left-wingery [...] to which, perhaps naively, I adhere.'

 His papers are held at Emory University.

 In March 2020, at the beginning of the COVID-19 pandemic, RTÉ News ended its evening broadcast with Mahon reading his poem Everything Is Going to Be All Right.

 On 1 October 2020, Mahon died in Cork after a short illness, aged 78.

 He is survived by his partner Sarah Iremonger and his three children, Rory, Katy, and Maisie.

+Mahon features on the Irish Leaving Certificate course with ten of his poems (Grandfather, Day Trip to Donegal, Ecclesiastes, After the Titanic, As It Should Be, A Disused Shed in Co.
+Wexford, Rathlin, The Chinese Restaurant in Portrush, Kinsale and Antarctica).

 Style

 Thoroughly educated and with a keen understanding of literary tradition, Mahon came out of the tumult of Northern Ireland with a formal, moderate, even restrained poetic voice.
-In an era of free verse, Mahon has often written in received forms, using a broadly applied version of iambic pentameter that, metrically, resembles the "sprung foot" verse of Gerard Manley Hopkins.
+In an era of free verse, Mahon often wrote in received forms, using a broadly applied version of iambic pentameter that, metrically, resembles the "sprung foot" verse of Gerard Manley Hopkins.
 Some poems rhyme.
 Even the Irish landscape itself is never all that far from the classical tradition, as in his poem "Achill":